 The course work consists of a mix of lectures, structured programming projects and one open-ended project.
+The open-ended project's results will be presented in a final presentation.
+Each group will create a poster on their project.

-There will be no exams or other homeworks in this class.
+There will be no other exams or other home works in this class.

-Projects: There will be 4 structured projects, where you will be working in groups.
+Projects: There will be 4 structured and one open-ended project, where you will be working in groups.
 Projects will be submitted electronically and grades will be posted electronically.
 Instructions will be posted on the class website.